Once sanctuaries, houses of worship struggle with security

 “If you let things like this stop you from doing this, we’ve given up our lives,” said Ribbler.

-Kennedy reported from Plantation, Florida and Santana reported from New Orleans.
+Kennedy reported from Plantation, Florida, and Santana reported from New Orleans.
 Jeff Karoub in Detroit and Noreen Nasir in Chicago contributed to this report.